Last updated on October 20, 2023

 The dial had to be large enough and clear enough for a pilot to tell the time in varying conditions.
 Early in the war, it became clear that white on a black background is more legible than black on a white background.
 This observation led to military watches adopting this highly legible format

 The Mark IV.A dials were branded with the maker’s name and the specifications that it met.
 For example, ‘non-luminous, H Williamson London, 8 DAYS, Mark IV.A, No 2367AC’.
-The Mark V watches did not carry manufacturer’s names to the dial.
+The Mark V watches did not carry the manufacturer’s names on the dial.
 However, they are identified by the letter codes assigned to each manufacturer.
-The codes were Zenith (CB), Omega (BB), Doxa (BE), Electa (BK), Octavia (BG) and Invicta (BD).
+The codes were Zenith (CB), Omega (BB), Doxa (BE), Electa (BK), Octavia (BG), Moser (CC), Record (BH) and Invicta (BD).
 Typically, the movements were still branded with the manufacturer’s name.
 The cast majority of the Mark V watches used a 30-hour movement.
 However, I have seen some Mark V watches listed as having an 8-day movement, an example is in The British Museum’s watch collection.
 Perhaps, there was a transition period between the Mark IV.A and the Mark V, where the 8-day movement was used before they adopted a 30-hour standard.

 One of the reasons cockpit watches have individual serial numbers on the dial is to record which pilot was allocated the watch.
 This could be noted in the pilot’s pay book so if the cockpit watch was not returned their pay could be docked.